nylnook/nylnook-website/src/documents/en/support.html.md

 <a name="funding"></a>
 # How Will the Funding Be Used?
 Your tips are primarily intended to give me time to write and draw.
 Today I make a living from my freelance contracts, and each tip move away from the obligation to seek and carry out contracts to give me more time on the comic.
-Additionaly it also allow me to make bonus illustrations, and share with you tools (brushes, textures, typeface, page templates…) and the "making ofs" that I hardly have time to realize otherwise.
+Additionally it also allow me to make bonus illustrations, and share with you tools (brushes, textures, typeface, page templates…) and the "making ofs" that I hardly have time to realize otherwise.
 A small part of the funding will also come from the sale of ebooks on large online bookstores (Amazon…) and another from the sale of printed comics.
 ![Mokatori Funding](/website-img/support/funding-graph-thumb.jpg)
 *Note: 8% of the amount of tips goes to Tipeee because they also need to eat ;)*

 <a name="about"></a>
 # About Me
-My name is Nylnook (aka Camille Bissuel), I'm an illustrator, grew up and live in the French Alps and I'm interested in the issue of climate change since I understood this incredible challenge by watching the snow melt, by self-constructing my bioclimatic house, and having two little boys.
+My name is Nylnook (aka Camille Bissuel), I'm an illustrator, grew up and live in the French Alps and I'm interested in the issue of climate change since I understood this incredible challenge by watching the snow melt, by self-constructing my bio-climatic house, and having two little boys.
 Since then, ecology has become a recurring theme in my drawings and my artistic projects.

 In 2008, after studying philosophy and graphics, I settle as a freelance graphic designer and select digital drawing and free software as tools.
 I work from my home, in team as soon as I get the chance, and specializes in illustration in 2013 under the name Nylnook, the name of a fictional character, a gnome from the North Pole, also touched by climate change.